boerjames/weather/README.md

 # weather
-A weather center for BBB
+A weather center for BBB and Arduino

 ## getting it to run
 ### arduino - led controller